thedod/gistodon/README.md

 *  The `@thedod@social.weho.st` mention becomes a link in the gist, and appears in the toot (to make it a mastodon mention as well).
 *  The `-t` (`--title`) argument is optional.
-   If you skip it, there's now content warning (cw).
+   If you skip it, the toot has no content warning (cw).

 Of course, using and editor and then doing something like `./gistodon.sh [-t "some title"] < /tmp/somepost.md` is probably a more practical way of doing this.